CyanCoding/Project-Tracker/install-resources/README.md

 5. Update `version.json`.
 6. Change the `version.txt` version.

-After that the files are ready to be installed on user's system and you can create a new release!
+After that the files are ready to be installed on the user's system and you can create a new release!